Citroen eC3 Bookings Open, Details Here | CarDekho.com

 You can now put your name down for the electrified version of the Citroen C3 as the carmaker has opened its bookings.
 You can book the eC3 for a token amount of Rs 25,000 online or at the carmaker’s authorised dealerships across India.
 Test drives for the eC3 are also expected to begin soon.

-Citroen will announce the prices of its electric hatchback in February, expected to start at Rs 8.99 lakh (ex-showroom).
+Citroen will announce the prices of its electric hatchback in February which are expected to start at Rs 8.99 lakh (ex-showroom).
 When the eC3 hits the market, it will compete against the Tata Tiago EV and Tigor EV.
 It will also be an affordable alternative to the Tata Nexon EV Prime and the Mahindra XUV400.

 Also Read: Citroen eC3 vs Tata Tiago EV And Tigor EV: Specifications Compared